 Business computer networks brought many advancements and possibilities, changing the way companies operate forever.
 Massive amounts of data is shared constantly and allows us to be more connected than ever.

 But as with everything, there is a downside.
 New ways of doing business means new ways of being attacked.
-Network security threats are rampant in today’s digital landscape and attackers are continuously finding new ways to get into networks and get ahold to sensitive data.
+Cybersecurity threats are rampant in today’s digital landscape and attackers are continuously finding new ways to get into networks and get ahold to sensitive data.

 This is why all businesses, regardless of size or industry, require proper network security measures and solutions.
 But where to start?